Science > Biology > Ecology > Recycling (54 resources)

 Page 1 of 4

 Going green in your classroom is not only good for the environment; it can save you money, too.
-These classroom tips and ideas will lessen the impact on your wallet as well as reduce your carbon footprint.
+These classroom tips and ideas will lessen the impact on your wallet.
+They'll also reduce your carbon footprint.
 Use the following information, suggestions, and activities to encourage eco-conscious habits and behavior in your students, while educating them about their influence on the environment.

 In this article, you will learn many creative ways to reduce, reuse, and recycle paper in your classroom.
 Discover how fun projects and simple changes that conserve energy and reduce waste can promote sustainable behavior.
 You will also find great tips on how to use technology to eliminate classroom clutter and cut back on paper products.
 The information and advice in this article will get you thinking about the size of your carbon footprint in the classroom and at home.